fiatjaf/to-pure-markdown/README.md

 ### `converters` (array)

-to-markdown can be extended by passing in an array of converters to the options object:
+to-pure-markdown can be extended by passing in an array of converters to the options object:

 ```js
 toMarkdown(stringOfHTML, { converters: [converter1, converter2, …] });